Warning: technical jargon ahead

 See Table 1 and Figure 1 for the grim details in An Update on the Pathophysiology of Complex Regional Pain Syndrome by Stephen Bruehl, PhD. external link to the article.(3) Could all those factors resolve after a response to a few photons?

-PhotoMed’s therapy isn’t the first to achieve that outcome.
+PhotoMed’s therapy isn’t the first to achieve pain relief.
 Infrared therapy began to help a few people in the 1990s.
 The IR therapy was too inefficient for commercial success for its required knowledge, treating skills, and clinic time.

 For many with this disorder, the blood circulation in affected limbs might drop low enough to cause changes in the bone and skin.
-However, circulation doesn’t appear to nearly stop as may occur with Raynaud’s syndrome.
-Wasner examined different cases of initial hand temperatures.
-His studies cycled the patient’s body temperatures to study the vascular responses.
+However, circulation doesn’t appear to go out of control as may occur with Raynaud’s syndrome.
+Wasner (4) examined different cases of initial hand temperatures.
+His studies cycled the patient’s body temperatures to study their vascular responses.
 None of the patients improved function or reported pain relief.

 For an overview of vascular abnormalities, see this external link to a paper(4) by Gunner Wasner, et al in 2001.